vrwmiller/hostileadmin/README.md

 # hostileadmin website

-A modern, elegant family website built with static HTML/CSS and powered by Cloudflare Workers for dynamic functionality.
+A modern, elegant website built with static HTML/CSS and powered by Cloudflare Workers for dynamic functionality.

 ## Architecture